MItsutoshiNAKANO/cflow2puml/README.md

 and write the PlantUML class diagram to the file output.puml.
 The output will be in the PlantUML format, which can be used to generate a UML class diagram.
+The output can be viewed using the PlantUML tool or any other compatible tool.

 # CONSTANTS